 JOHN SHEA (American)

 Shea graduated with a BFA from the School of American Crafts at the Rochester Institute of Technology in Rochester, NY before attending graduate school at the University of Wisconsin in Madison, where he earned an MA and an MFA.
-He has been a resident artist at the University of Montevallo in Alabama, and his work has been shown throughout the United States and internationally.
+He has been a resident artist at the University of Montevallo in Alabama, and was a Visiting Lecturer at Hamilton College in Clinton, NY.
+Shea’s work has been exhibited throughout the United States and internationally.